 This is why PPC doesn’t make you enough money unless your blog reaches 100k visitors a month.
 Even with that much traffic, you don’t expect something you can take pride in telling others.

-Most popular PPC platform is Google AdSense, used by many.
+The most popular PPC platform is Google AdSense, used by many.

 - Affiliate Marketing